 The titanium screw is the base of the implant, which the porcelain tooth replacement sits on at a later point in your treatment.

 After the insertion of the implant, we need to allow time for it to fuse with your jawbone.
 This part of the process is known as integration and is a vital part of the treatment as it impacts the strength of your implant.
 Integration can take between 6 weeks and 6 months, depending on the strength of your jawbone.
 During this stage, temporary dentures or crowns can be fitted onto the implant to eliminate any discomfort or change to your lifestyle.
 Once our dental surgeon is confident that the implants have successfully and completely fused to the jawbone, your permanent porcelain replacements can be placed.
 These permanent replacements have been shaped and colour matched to your existing teeth and mouth shape, to ensure the finished look is as natural-looking as possible.
 This means that only those who you choose to tell you’ve had the treatment will be aware of it.

 4. Long-term care

 The final step in the treatment is down to you, the patient.
-As with natural teeth, long-term care and maintenance is vital to ensure the health of your dental implant.
-Brushing twice a day and flossing once a day is essential.
-Once your treatment is complete, it is very important that you attend all following check-ups and hygienist appointments.
+As with natural teeth, long-term care and maintenance are vital to ensure the health of your dental implant.
+Brushing twice a day and flossing once a day are essential.
+Once your treatment is complete, it is very important that you attend all the following check-ups and hygienist appointments.